newtonproject/newchain-sdk-example/README.md

 ```
 ### Java

-NewChain`s Java library can be downloaded [HERE](examples/java/web3j-4.1.1.zip).
+NewChain's Java library can be downloaded [HERE](examples/java/web3j-4.1.1.zip).
-Download the directly and import as libs:
+Download it directly and import as libs:

 ```java
 import org.web3j.*